m.m.xue [at] lse.ac.uk

 Economic History, Political Economy, Cultural Economics, Development Economics

-Referee -- Quarterly Journal of Economics, Journal of Political Economy, Journal of the European Economic Association, Economic Journal, American Economic Journal: Applied Economics, Review of Economics and Statistics, Journal of Economic Growth, Journal of Public Economics, Journal of Development Economics, Journal of Human Resources, European Economic Review, Journal of Economic Behavior and Organization, Journal of Comparative Economics, Journal of Population Economics, Oxford Bulletin of Economics and Statistics, Economic Inquiry, Cambridge Journal of Economics, China Economic Review; Journal of Economic History, Economic History Review, Explorations in Economic History, European Review of Economic History, Research in Economic History, Economic History of Developing Regions, Australian Economic History Review; Science; Economics and Politics, Journal of Peace Research; Princeton University Press, Palgrave Macmillan; Israel Science Foundation, Swiss National Science Foundation.
+Referee -- Quarterly Journal of Economics, Journal of Political Economy, American Economic Review: Insights, Journal of the European Economic Association, Economic Journal, American Economic Journal: Applied Economics, Review of Economics and Statistics, Journal of Economic Growth, Journal of Public Economics, Journal of Development Economics, Journal of Human Resources, European Economic Review, Journal of Economic Behavior and Organization, Journal of Comparative Economics, Journal of Population Economics, Oxford Bulletin of Economics and Statistics, Economic Inquiry, Cambridge Journal of Economics, China Economic Review; Journal of Economic History, Economic History Review, Explorations in Economic History, European Review of Economic History, Research in Economic History, Economic History of Developing Regions, Australian Economic History Review; Science; Economics and Politics, Journal of Peace Research; Princeton University Press, Palgrave Macmillan; Israel Science Foundation, Swiss National Science Foundation.

 "High-Value Work and the Rise of Women"